 Prostate-specific antigen (PSA) tests are a diagnostic assessment used to screen for prostate-related conditions, such as cancer.
 Produced by the prostate gland, PSA is primarily found in semen but may also be present in blood and observed at higher levels when prostate abnormalities exist.
 Elevated PSA test results may indicate the presence of prostate cancer and can play a significant role in the monitoring of cancer status or in post-surgical evaluations for detecting cancer recurrence.

 As leading board-certified urologists in Jacksonville, FL, Drs.
 Ahmad and Ali Kasraeian take an advanced, personalized approach to assessing prostate health and PSA levels.
-When elevated PSA test levels are detected, our seasoned experts offer state-of-the-art diagnostic services for further investigating prostate conditions and determining the ideal treatment options to meet your needs.
+When elevated PSA levels are detected, our seasoned experts offer state-of-the-art diagnostic services for further investigating prostate conditions and determining the ideal treatment options to meet your needs.
 For more on elevated PSA, please contact Kasraeian Urology to schedule a confidential consultation.

-Causes of Elevated PSA
+What Are the Causes of Elevated PSA?

 - Prostatitis (inflammation of the prostate)

 - Benign prostatic hyperplasia (enlargement of the prostate)

 - Prostate trauma

 Schedule an appointment with our office to answer any questions you may have.